30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 21. Stuffed Animal Breathing

-Have your child lay down on his/her back and place their favorite stuffed animal on their belly.
+Have your child lie down on his/her back and place their favorite stuffed animal on their belly.
 Have them belly breathe in to move the stuffed animal up.
 Breathe out to move the stuffed animal back down.
 Other small toys could also be used.

 The goal is to breathe through the belly and be slow and controlled.